sifra dišúa‘ nebiya

 39. 1Yeshua` told his followers this parable, so that they would always pray and not lose heart.
 2He said to them, ‘There was this city where there was a judge who neither revered God nor had any regard for other people.
 3And there was a widow in that city who kept coming to him and saying, “Grant me justice against my adversary.”
 4For a while he refused, but afterwards he said to himself, 5“I know I don’t fear God and I don’t really care about other people, but because this widow keeps bothering me, I’ll grant her a favourable decision, or she’ll keep coming back until she wears me out!”

 6So if an unjust judge will grant justice to someone who keeps on pleading with him, how much more so will your heavenly Father grant justice to his children, who cry out to him day and night!’

 40. 1Yeshua` was praying in a certain place, and when he paused, one of his followers said to him, 2‘Master, teach us how to pray, in the same way that Yochanan taught his followers.

 3And so he said to them, ‘When you pray each morning, say, 4“Our Father, who is in heaven, may your Name be sanctified!
-May your kingdom come; may your will come about, just as it is in heaven, so also upon the earth.
+May your kingdom be fulfilled; may your will be realised, just as it is in heaven, so also upon the earth.

 5“Our bread, which is from the earth, give us day by day; and forgive us our sins, just as we should forgive our debtors; and don’t bring us to trial, rather deliver us from evil.” ’